Teradata/developer-resources/docs/install-ai-unlimited/quickstart/create-github-oauth-app.md

 2. Create an OAuth app.
 See [GitHub: Create an OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) or [GitLab: Create an OAuth app](https://docs.gitlab.com/ee/integration/oauth_provider.html).

     While registering the OAuth app, use these URLs:

+	***MEM: Having what's before the colon and what's after the colon in bold is hard on the eyes, isn't it.
+It defeats the purpose.
+Maybe we can bend the rules here.
+Just bold what's before the colon?***

     * **Homepage URL**: **http://[ip_or_hostname]:3000/**
     * **Authorization callback URL**: **http://[ip_or_hostname]:3000/auth/github/callback**